How Much Does EHR Software Cost?

-Complicated systems require in-depth training, expensive for end users are less prevalent, and are more time-consuming to use.
+Complicated systems require in-depth training, expensive for end-users are less prevalent, and are more time-consuming to use.
 But as technology improves, the interfaces for EHR systems are improving as well.

 New user-friendly systems are easier and faster to implement, as they require less custom coding and user training.
-Further, as people become more comfortable with using digital applications in their daily life, digital formats and functions will be familiar and more intuitive, allowing for faster access, evaluation, updating and processing of records.
+Further, as people become more comfortable with using digital applications in their daily life, digital formats and functions will be familiar and more intuitive, allowing for faster access, evaluation, updating, and processing of records.

 With lower implementation costs and fewer ongoing training needs, the cost of ownership for EHR software drops dramatically.

 So what can a facility actually expect to pay to implement an EHR system?
-Costs vary depending on solution type (cloud vs. on-premise) and the pricing structure (one-time, monthly, per-user).
+Costs vary depending on the solution type (cloud vs. on-premise) and the pricing structure (one-time, monthly, per-user).
 Cloud systems will be cheaper to implement and maintain, while monthly, per-user fees are typically more cost-effective for care facilities.